StaticGenie/StaticGenie/data/standardpage/docs/how-to/new-pages.md

 # The Challenge

-Create a new page
+Create a new html page.

 ## Option 1 - Use Built In StandardPage Plugin

-Using the built in core StandardPage plugin is the easiest way to create a page.
-You can find more info on this here: [Core Plugins](/docs/core/plugins.md)
+Using the built in [core](/docs/core/plugins.md) StandardPage plugin is the easiest way to create a page.
+You can find more info on using this plugin [here](/docs/core/plugins.md)

-@TODO how

 ## Option 2 - Create A Plugin